junxit/us-congress-bills-114/metadata.md

 - Sen. Bennet, Michael F. [D-CO] (B001267)

+## Committees (1)

+- House — Veterans' Affairs Committee

 ## Actions

 - 2016-07-14 — Introduced in Senate
 - 2016-07-14 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S5185; text: CR S5185)
 - 2016-07-14 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S5185; text: CR S5185)
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Received in the House.
+- 2016-07-18 — Referred to the House Committee on Veterans' Affairs.
+- 2016-07-18 — Referred to the Subcommittee on Health.